 Tallgrass Prairie National Preserve

-A partnership with the Nature Conservancy, Tallgrass Prairie National Preserve is an old farm/ranch in the Flint Hills surrounded by some of the last remaining tallgrass prairie in the country.
+A partnership with the Nature Conservancy, Tallgrass Prairie National Preserve is an old farm/ranch in the Flint Hills surrounded by some of the last remaining tallgrass prairies in the country.
 The Flint Hills are scenic and a respite from the flatness that is the rest of Kansas.
 Still, don’t expect steep inclines or switchbacks here.

 The walk around the barn, house, and accompanying buildings is fairly short but we did a bit more exploring on the trails and got in some relatively significant mileage today.